What You'll Learn Reading This Article

 Though each patient-centered plan of care is unique to the individual, all should support the following:

 The care a patient receives is most effective when it is collaborative, coordinated, and accessible.
-For instance, a study published by the Journal of the American Medical Association found that the inability to coordinate care effectively accounts for $29.6 billion to $38.2 billion in wasted healthcare spending per year.
+When implemented at scale for a chronic disease population, practices can see improvements in both outcomes and cost effectiveness.
+For instance, a study published by the Journal of the American Medical Association (JAMA) found that the inability to coordinate care effectively accounts for $29.6 billion to $38.2 billion in wasted healthcare spending per year.

 An individual care plan should focus on making the patient journey seamless.
 It should support clinicians in aligning front-line patient care, clinical care, and ancillary and support services.
 This is crucial to:

-To create an effective care plan that reflects these priorities, providers should tap into their intimate rapport and relationship with patients to become partners.
-Active collaboration and shared decision-making among patients, families, and providers are key.
+To create an effective care plan that reflects these priorities, providers should tap into their relationship with patients to become partners.
+Active collaboration and shared decision-making among patients, families, and providers is key.

 Specially, with patients, making them feel part of a collaborative process is important to help motivate self-care and management, as well as enable measurable progress on specific goals.